-Getting a new puppy is an exciting and a busy time for new owners.
+Getting a new puppy is an exciting and busy time for new owners.

 So it can be quite distressing when your puppy won’t eat the dog food you put out for him.

-You want the best for your puppy and know that eating is essential to his health.
+You want the best for your puppy and know that eating something good with vitamins and minerals is essential to his health.

 However, the first step in determining why your puppy is refusing to eat maybe a trip to the vet if you haven’t had a recent checkup.